invoiceninja/invoiceninja.github.io/source/docs/self-host-installation.md

 ```
 * * * * * cd /path/to/root/folder && /usr/bin/php -d register_argc_argv=On artisan schedule:run >> /dev/null 2>&1
 ```

-## Installing Invoice Ninja (Docker)

-If you prefer to use Docker, we have a dedicated repository with detailed instructions on how to get started <a href="https://github.com/invoiceninja/dockerfiles">HERE</a>

 ## Mail Configuration